breakthatbass/misc./README.md

 # Data Structures and Algorithms

-A collection of basic data structures and algorithms and other cool things I come across in Python and C.
+A collection of basic data structures and algorithms and other cool things I come across.

 ## Algorithms
 ### [Sorting](https://github.com/breakthatbass/data_structures_and_algorithms/tree/master/sorting)